• Skip to primary navigation

 • Spread aioli over pork

-2 tablespoon Garlic mustard aioli
+2 tbsp Garlic mustard aioli

 • Season with salt and Girl Carnivore chick fest